The LORD Has Established Them

 are none--- coming to celebrate

-all her gates-- demolished
+all her gates-- undone

 her priests-- wailing